jostster/firebase-ios-sdk/README.md

 * FirebaseFirestore requires signing the
 [gRPC Resource target](https://github.com/firebase/firebase-ios-sdk/issues/3500#issuecomment-518741681).

+#### Additional Crashlytics Notes
+* watchOS has limited support.
+Due to watchOS restrictions, mach exceptions and signal crashes are not recorded.
+(Crashes in SwiftUI are generated as mach exceptions, so will not be recorded)

 ## Roadmap

 See [Roadmap](ROADMAP.md) for more about the Firebase iOS SDK Open Source